What are ETFs in India?

 What are the Major Differences between Index Funds and Exchange Traded Funds?

 Index funds are portfolios of bonds and stocks generated specifically to mimic the composition and performance of a financial market index.
-It is also a great passive investment strategy like the Exchange-traded funds.
+It is also a great passive investment strategy like Exchange-traded funds.
 However, it is easy to get confused between index funds and exchange-traded funds because both track indices and allow portfolio diversification at a lower cost.

 What are the types of Exchange Traded Funds?